 Hi!
 I live in a home that is built into a small hill.
 So, when you walk in off the street and go to the back of the home, you are 12 feet above the ground.
 So, my house is considered a ranch with a walk out lower level.
 The sump pump discharges into a small creek behind the house.
 However, when we get several inches of rain, the creek becomes a small stream and the sump pump discharge exit is under water.
 While I know the system is designed to stop water from flowing backwards, how does the sump pump get rid of water if the exit is under water?

-Franklin County Ohio Posted about 21 hours ago
+Franklin County Ohio Posted 4 months ago

 The exterior of a wood frame wall is sometimes sheeted with a (I don't know the name of the product), it's a 4' X 8' sheet, usually black or brown, but it's a fibeious material.
 I'm sure it absorbed water.
 This wall framing is then covered by siding or brick.
 How should this be treated with respect to restoration.
 Thanks